Bahrain, Abu Dhabi funds take full ownership of McLaren

 The deal, for a maximum 33 per cent stake by 2022, valued the British racing outfit at 560 million pounds at the time.

-Since then McLaren have emerged as a dominant force in the sport, winning the constructors' title last year for the first time since 1998 and on course to win both titles this season.
+Since then McLaren have emerged as a dominant force in the sport, winning the constructors' title last year for the first time since 1998 and on course to win both titles this season with Oscar Piastri leading Lando Norris.

+Formula One's popularity is also enjoying a global surge, boosted by Netflix docu-series 'Drive to Survive' and Brad Pitt's recent Hollywood blockbuster movie F1.

 "Our suite of minority investors came on board in 2020 and we thank them for their tremendous support over the past few years as we set McLaren Racing on a path to commercial growth and financial stability," said McLaren Group Executive Chairman Paul Walsh.